 The Sociology department offers three degree programs: a Bachelor of Arts in Sociology, a five-year combination BA and MA in Sociology, and a five-year combination of a BA in Sociology and MS in Social Work.
 The programs, brief descriptions, and instructions on how to apply are listed below.
 Note that International Students have additional requirements.
-For more information on our graduate program, check out the Graduate Students and Graduate Applicants sections of our website.
+For more information on our graduate program, check out the Graduate Students section of our website.

 |Degree||Description||How to Apply|

 |B.A.||The undergraduate program in Sociology is designed to satisfy the intellectual and career interests of students who are concerned about what is happening in their society and in their daily personal interactions.
 It prepares students for occupations or for graduate study in sociology, social work, urban affairs, governmental administration, criminal justice, law, education, etc.||Submit A&S requirements by early action and regular decision deadlines.
 Once enrolled, come to McGuinn 426 to become a Sociology major or minor.|